mxstbr/mxstbr.github.io/_posts/2017-02-01-react-children-deepdive.md

 ## Manipulating children

 If you take a look at the React docs you will see it says that "children are an _opaque data structure_".
-What they are essentially telling us that `props.children` might be an array or or maybe a function or maybe an object or maybe… Since you can pass anything, you can never know for sure.
+What they are essentially telling us is that `props.children` can be any type, such as an array, a function, an object, etc. Since you can pass anything, you can never know for sure.

-React provides a bunch of helper functions to make manipulating children easy and without trouble.
+React provides a bunch of helper functions to make manipulating children easy and painless.
 These are available at `React.Children`.

 ### Looping over children